stefanledin/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
+= 1.9.2 =
+New feature: Debug mode.
+Bugfixes.

 = 1.9.1 =
 Bugfixes and minor improvements.